-Whether by leading a successful ballot question effort last year on critical transportation projects, respecting the right of citizens to petition their government via Prop 420, or by encouraging citizen participation and consensus on strategic capital improvement projects in 2019, I come to work every day focused on building a Scottsdale we can all be proud to call home.
+Whether by leading a successful ballot question effort in 2018 on critical transportation projects, respecting the right of citizens to petition their government via Prop 420, or by encouraging citizen participation and consensus on strategic capital improvement projects in 2019, I come to work every day focused on building a Scottsdale we can all be proud to call home.

 I view good governance as limited, responsible, fiscally sound and facilitating economic opportunity.
 I am a proactive problem solver who is 100% committed to improving the lives of Scottsdale citizens.

 I believe problems are opportunities.
 Scottsdale’s challenges can be met with common sense, a positive attitude, determination, and a genuine love for Scottsdale.

 GET IN TOUCH WITH SUZANNE

 the latest news